 - The SVG file can be referenced with an

 <object data="image.svg" type="image/svg+xml"></object>

 imgelement can theoretically be used too.
 However, this technique doesn't work in Firefox before 4.0.

 - If the HTML is XHTML and is delivered as type

 - How SVG handles sizes and units will be explained on the next page.

 SVG files come in two flavors.
 Normal SVG files are simple text files containing SVG markup.
 The recommended filename extension for these files is ".svg" (all lowercase).

 Due to the potentially massive size SVG files can reach when used for some applications (e.g., geographical applications), the SVG specification also allows for gzip-compressed SVG files.
 The recommended filename extension for these files is ".svgz" (all lowercase).
-Unfortunately it is very problematic to get gzip-compressed SVG files to work reliably across all SVG capable user agents when served from Microsofts IIS server, and Firefox can not load gzip-compressed SVG from the local computer.
+Unfortunately, it is very problematic to get gzip-compressed SVG files to work reliably across all SVG capable user agents when served from a Microsoft IIS server, and Firefox cannot load gzip-compressed SVG from the local computer.
 Avoid gzip-compressed SVG except when you are publishing to a webserver that you know will serve it correctly (see below).